List of articles № 13

 A well‑designed cardboard cat house offers several measurable advantages for feline health and behavior.
 First, the material’s natural texture provides a tactile surface that encourages scratching, which helps maintain claw health and reduces the risk of overgrown nails..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to tell if your cat is offended by you.
+Instruction: how to know if your cat respects you.

-Instruction: how to train a cat not to jump on the curtains.
+Instruction: how to get a cat used to a robot vacuum cleaner.

 Instruction: how to choose the perfect bowl for a cat.